emanmejia/IS640_rag_project/STUDENT_PROJECT_GUIDE.md

 ### "LLM connection failed"
 - Is Docker running?
 Check with `docker ps`
 - Is Ollama accessible?
 Try `curl http://127.0.0.1:11434`
 - Did you start the container?
-See COMMANDS.txt
+See docker_commands.md

 ### "Chunks are empty"
 - Check your chunking logic